ngageoint/hootenanny/README.md

 * [others](https://github.com/ngageoint/hootenanny/tree/master/translations)

 Users can define their own [custom translations](https://github.com/ngageoint/hootenanny/blob/master/docs/user/Hootenanny-id.asciidoc#translations) via Javascript or Python.

+# Feature Validation

+Hootenanny is integrated with the feature validation capabilities in [JOSM](https://josm.openstreetmap.de/).
+Either during the ingesting of features or during map conflation you may elect to either 1) simply mark features in your map that fail validation tests and clean them up manually later using Hootenanny's review mode in iD Editor or 2) attempt to automatically fix features that fail validation tests for those that can be fixed.
+There is more information on Hootenanny validation [here](https://github.com/ngageoint/hootenanny/blob/master/docs/user/FeatureValidation.asciidoc).

 # When To Use
 No automated map conflation technology is perfect.
 If you are conflating a relatively small number of features, you may be best served to conflate them manually yourself, given you are looking for perfectly conflated output and want to avoid any potential time spent configuring Hootenanny options to get the best conflated output.